sdesai/reactivesocket-js/README.md

 [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex) stream,
 this library will work.

+Using streams means that this library natively supports backpressure regardless of the transport implementation.

 We currently target TCP via the [net](https://nodejs.org/api/net.html) module, and WebSockets via the [yws-stream](https://github.com/yunong/ws-stream) module.
 You are of course, free to inject which other transport you'd like.

 ## Connection Quick Start

 ```javascript
 var bunyan = require('bunyan');